mego354/CS50x/README.md

 [Watch the video demonstration](https://youtu.be/oVbF4yntRyc)

 ## Description
-BATU Attendance is a web application designed for efficient student attendance management.
-It allows for control over:
+BATU Attendance is a web application developed as the final project for CS50x.
+It aims to efficiently manage student attendance by implementing controls over:

 1. Who can submit their attendance.
 2. When attendance submissions can occur.